 Food as medicine

 The longer you have been diabetic the less likely you will be able to achieve full remission; however your blood glucose would be far more stable when choosing whole foods, mostly of plant origin.
-You will need much less medication; perhaps even half the insulin with a few days.
+You will need much less medication; perhaps even half the insulin within a few days.

 Choose life; look to food as medicine over drugs for complete remission.
 It will be a whole new way of living.
-Quite soon you will find it tastes much better than commercial meals.

-Two nutrients from the pumpkin family, trigonelline and nicotinic acid, help to keep blood glucose down[2].
+Two nutrients from the pumpkin family, trigonelline and nicotinic acid help to keep blood glucose down[2].

 Vitamin B6 is essential to the stabilisation of blood glucose owing to its role in the break down of amino acids.